xkhoanamx1/lung_crop_xray/README.md

 Because X-ray image is not suitable with AI applications so In the first step, we convert the Xray image with a high density of pixel(DICOM file) to .png 256x256 After that images are fed into U-net and stored all predictions in the new folder.

-The thirst step is that we calculate the mean of histograms to detect back-bone.
+Following that we calculate the mean of histograms to detect back-bone.
 The final step is that position of the back-bone combine with predictions to have a new lung coordinate.

 ### UNET